voxpupuli/puppet-ferm/README.md

 Ferm::Rule <<| tag == 'allow_kafka_server2server' |>>
 ```

 You can also define rules in Hiera.
-Make sure to use `alias()` as interpolation function, because `hiera()` will always return string.
+Make sure to use `alias()` as interpolation function, because `hiera()` will always return a string.

 ```yaml
 ---